 Understudies: James Darrah (Cornelius Hackl), Jennifer Joan Joy (Irene Molloy), Judi Mann (Ernestina), Christopher Regan (Judge), Clarence M. Sheridan (Ambrose Kemper), Randy Slovacek (Barnaby Tucker) and Ashley Stover (Ermengarde).

 As CEO of Headquarters Entertainment Corporation (“HQE”) in Vancouver, British Columbia, Canada.
-HQE managed group sales and marketing promotion for the majority of Broadway musical theatre tours on behalf of various presenters in the mid 1990’s.
+In addition to producing and presenting shows in Canada and on Broadway, HQE also managed group sales and marketing promotion for the majority of Broadway musical theatre tours on behalf of various presenters in the mid 1990’s.

 Presenting Carol Channing in her final revival North American tour of Hello, Dolly! was such a joy.
 The Harmonia Gardens staircase may have gotten narrower with each revival tour as Ms. Channing got older, but her legendary performance as Dolly Gallagher Levi got greater.
 And off-stage, she was even more a treasure with hilarious stories of her husbands.